Strong Communities Start with Maternal and Child Health

 - In India, as part of PCI’s Parivartan project, PCI formed self-help groups among the most vulnerable communities in Bihar, India, and reached a total of 7.6 million women with social and behavior change support for improved maternal, newborn, and child health practices, which includes support for accessing and utilizing essential services.
 PCI continues to support families in its role as health, nutrition, and sanitation technical lead for a large government-owned community development project in Bihar, India.
 The goal is to reach more than 12 million women and impact approximately 60 million family members by 2019.

-- Since its inception in 2000, PCI’s integrated Case Materna (Mother’s House) project in rural Guatemala has benefited more than 79,000 vulnerable women, adolescents, and their families, increased survival of low birth weight and premature newborns, and contributed to a reduction in maternal deaths.
-In 2016, Case Materna provided inpatient services to 1,245 beneficiaries while 437 adolescents received sexual and reproductive health (SRH) education, 127 of which directly accessed youth-friendly SRH counseling and services.
+- Since its inception in 2000, PCI’s integrated Casa Materna (Mother’s House) project in rural Guatemala has benefited more than 79,000 vulnerable women, adolescents, and their families, increased survival of low birth weight and premature newborns, and contributed to a reduction in maternal deaths.
+In 2016, Casa Materna provided inpatient services to 1,245 beneficiaries while 437 adolescents received sexual and reproductive health (SRH) education, 127 of which directly accessed youth-friendly SRH counseling and services.

 Collaborating with Communities to Make Health a Reality